Talent Hoarding in Organizations

 Most organizations rely on managers to identify talented workers.
 However, managers who are evaluated on team performance have an incentive to hoard workers.
-This study provides the first empirical evidence of talent hoarding using personnel records and survey evidence from a large manufacturing firm.
-Talent hoarding is reported by three-fourths of managers, is detectable in managerial decisions, and occurs more frequently when hoarding incentives are stronger.
-Using quasi-random variation in exposure to talent hoarding, I demonstrate that hoarding deters workers from applying to new positions, inhibiting worker career progression and altering the allocation of talent in the firm.
+This study provides the first empirical evidence of talent hoarding using personnel records and survey evidence from a large firm.
+Talent hoarding is self-reported by three-fourths of managers, is detectable in manager ratings of worker talent, and occurs more frequently under stronger hoarding incentives, proxied by performance-related pay, team size, and talent visibility.
+Using quasi-random exposure to talent hoarding, I show that hoarding deters internal job applications, inhibiting career progression and altering talent allocation in the firm.

 \pagenumbering{arabic}